-Here are the eligibility criteria that you must fulfil in order to transfer any property.
+Here are the eligibility criteria you must fulfil to transfer any property.

-Property transfer must be carried out by a competent adult above the age of 18.
+You must be a adult above the age of 18

-Any individual that intends to transfer any property but he/she is not the owner, in such circumstances, the person must have permission from the owner to do the same.
+If you intend to transfer any property, but you are not the owner, then you must have permission from the owner to do the same

 Below are the different types of mortgages under the Transfer of Property Act.

 Mortgage by Conditional Sale: In this type of mortgage, the mortgagor sells the property on the provision that if the payment defaults, the sale becomes irreversible.
-Furthermore, there is a provision that states that after the payment is made, the sale is null and void, and the purchaser will convey the property to the seller.
+Furthermore, the provision states that after the payment is made, the sale is null and void, and the purchaser will convey the property to the seller.

-Mortgage by Deposit of Title Deeds: This is also known as an equitable mortgage.
+Mortgage by Deposit of Title Deeds: This is also called an equitable mortgage.
 In this mortgage, the deposit of the property's title deed is made with the intention of using the ownership rights as collateral for the loan.

-Anomalous Mortgage: Any mortgage that doesn’t fall under the category of a simple mortgage, a mortgage by deposit of title deeds, an English mortgage, or a mortgage by conditional sale is known as an anomalous mortgage.
+Anomalous Mortgage: Any mortgage that does not fall under the other types is known as an anomalous mortgage.

-Following are the key elements of the TPA 1882.
+Following are the key elements of the Transfer of Property Act of 1882.

-Property must be transferred by an authorized person over the age of 18 who is not drunk and legally forbidden.
+Property must be transferred by an authorised person over 18 years who is not intoxicated and legally forbidden.

 Property must be transferred within a person’s life span.